14 minute read

 Data is important for evaluating the success of an outcomes-based contract, to understand whether the approach improved the service and/or value for money.
 Evaluation will happen both during delivery, in order to inform performance management, as well as at the conclusion of the contract, to understand what worked well (and what did not).
 As the contract is developed, it will be important to consider the extent to which data and evaluation results can be shared, to provide transparency and facilitate learning from the project.

-This guide was produced with the help of a number of members of the GO Lab team.
+This guide was produced by Michael Gibson (Writer-Researcher), with the help of a number of members of the GO Lab team.

 An earlier version of this guide was put together by Sue de Witt (Bertha Centre, South Africa), and reviewed by Jane Newman (Social Finance).